 Europe is constituted by an impressive number of separate states and inhabited by numerous people separated by any number of distinct languages, traditions and histories.
-This is the gift of the Middle Ages.
-We still live in the cusp of these strange times.
+A gift of the Middle Ages, we still live in the aftermath of these strange fragmented times.

 In 375 a massive contingent of Goths arrived at the Danube River near Durostorum, present-day Silistra, seeking asylum from the Huns, who had arrived on the European scene some years before.
 The Goths sent emissaries to Valens, the Eastern Roman Emperor, requesting help to cross the river and settle inside the Roman Empire.
 At this time, Valens was in Antioch heading a campaign against the Persians, hence the army in the Balkans was depleted.
 Accordingly, Valens and the leaders of his army was pleased with the opportunity to recruit new mercenaries.
 Nevertheless, some reservations must have governed his and his councillors’ thinking.
 Only half of the Goths, the Thervings (Thuringians), were allowed to cross.
 The other tribe, the Greuthungi, were denied help to get to the southern bank of the river.
 The plan must initially have been to recruit the soldiers, while split the massive contingent of people up, and settle them across the Empire.
 However, organising this was taking its time, and the large group of people temporarily settling in a camp on the banks of the river were seemingly left to mould.
 The deal obliged the Romans to feed the multitudes, but the primary reporter of the events, Ammianus Marcellinus, tells us that Romans did not provide the Goths with the promised victuals.
 Instead, they were robbed and sold into slavery by the corrupt Roman military leaders.
 Countering a threatening rebellion among the Goths, the Romans sent the Barbarians on a march south to Marcianopolis, present-day Devnya.
 To organise this march, the Romans employed the remains of their skeleton army, an act, which opened up for the Greuthungi to cross further out to the east of the river Danube.
 Ammianus claims that Fritigern, who led the Thervings, slowed the march down for the Greuthungi to catch up.